None2211/DEF-Net/README.md

 3. Once the training is complete, you can run the test.py to test your model.
 Run the code : python test.py

 ## Dataset
+You can download the dataset from the official [ISIC](https://challenge.isic-archive.com/data/) website.

 ## Quick Inference
 ### Download the pre-trained model from [[Google Drive](https://drive.google.com/file/d/180JsahYjJkhnHEXbPHpet5BKo9pS7Bm0/view?usp=drive_link)]